nathanborror/swift-mime-generated/README.md

 ## Features

 - ✅ Parse MIME multipart messages according to RFC 2045 and RFC 2046
+- ✅ Optional MIME-Version header (not required for parsing)
 - ✅ Case-insensitive header access
 - ✅ Support for quoted and unquoted boundaries
 - ✅ Automatic charset detection